The Meal and Ale the 1940s disco night for rural Aberdeenshire folk

 Fly time n a blether

 With all the entertainers having done their bit the first half of the evening was complete.
-It was now time for the fly and all the fine pieces, homemade cheese and breed to be enjoyed.
+It was now time for the fly.
+Including all the fine pieces, homemade cheese and breed to be enjoyed.
 This wid have taken about half an hour.
 After this the meal and ale drink was dispensed by the farmer and his wife.
 Each person took their own bowl and spoon t sup the meal and ale drink.
-Only one bowl pf this potent drink was given, but some of the young men came back for a suppy mair.
+Only one bowl of this potent drink was given, but some of the young men came back for a suppy mair.
 Alcoholic drunk was only drank at one or two special events per year.
 With two bowls of the drink the results soon became clear.
 This added to the entertainment of the event seeing some of the young halflins getting a we bit tipsy.
 All usually in good fun.

 Dancing ends the evening

-It was now time for the dancing to take place the two musicians fiddle and melodeon or mouthorgan players would play all the favourite dances, reels, jigs, two steps, old time and modern waltzes.
+It was now time for the dancing to take place.
+The two musicians fiddle and melodeon or mouthorgan players would play all the favourite dances, reels, jigs, two steps, old time and modern waltzes.

 Don Carney